R7 519 Find Cheap Flights from North America to South Africa

 • How many direct flights to South Africa are there each day?

-There are around 10 direct flights from within North America to South Africa every day.
-Most flights (64%) depart in the evening.
+There are around 5 direct flights from within North America to South Africa every day.
+All flights depart in the evening.

 • How many direct flights to South Africa are there each week?